 There are many things to think about when deciding to cut your own hair or not.
 Typically, the easier the style or cut, the more success you will probably have.
 Another factor is the time commitment.
 Are you overbooked on a weekly basis?
 Will cutting your own hair get pushed aside until you end up back at the salon anyway?
 Knowing your schedule and availability for regular cuts is key.
 Guys may have an easier time regularly cutting their own hair, especially if their cut stays the same.
 With practice, a person can get really good at the haircut.

 So can you save money by cutting your own hair?
 Yes.
 Once you purchase the right equipment, you can start recouping those expenses very quickly.
 Depending on what you were previously paying for each cut, you may only need to cut your own hair once or twice to make up for the initial investment.
-Even cutting back on the number of times you visit the salon can save you money.
+Even cutting back on the number of times you visit the salon can save you money and help your budget.
 However, if your style is tricky or needs more frequent attention, you may want to stick with your stylist.
 Giving yourself a bad haircut or taking too long to get it right might not be worth the savings and effort.

 Saving Money at the Salon